 For the ex-slaves, as for the Khoisan servants, the reality of freedom was very different from the promise.
-As a wage-based economy developed, they remained a dispossessed and exploited element in the population, with little opportunity to escape their servile lot.
+As a wage-based economy developed, they remained dispossessed and exploited, with little opportunity to escape their servile lot.

-Increasingly, they were lumped together as the 'coloured' people, a group which included the descendants of unions between indigenous and European peoples, and a substantial Muslim minority who became known as the 'Cape Malays' (misleadingly, as they mostly came from the Indonesian archipelago).
+Increasingly, they were lumped together as the "coloured" people, a group which included the descendants of unions between indigenous and European peoples, and a substantial Muslim minority who became known as the "Cape Malays" (misleadingly, as they mostly came from the Indonesian archipelago).